-- Q. What is Paint? - Q. What is the use of Line / Rectangle shape? - Q. How can the width of the Brush be changed? - Q. Under which category is the Paint program listed? - Q. Name the groups present on Paint window. - Q. What does the Colors / Shapes / Tools group contain?
+- O. What is Paint? - Q. What is the use of Line / Rectangle shape?

+- Q. Under which category is the Paint program listed? - Q. Name the groups present on Paint window. - Q. What does the Colors / Shapes / Tools group contain?

-After explaining the chapter, let the students do the course book exercises given on Pages 46 and 47 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 45 to 47 of the main course book as Exercise.

-In Creative Assignment, activity like In The Lab given on Page 47 of the main course book will enhance the ability of the students and serve as a Creativity activity.
+In Creative Assignment, activity like In the Lab given on Page 47 of the main course book will enhance the ability of the students and serve as a Creativity activity.